So You're Wondering How to Choose a Racing Helmet

 When It's Time To Replace Your Racing Helmet

 On the other hand, if your helmet is dropped onto a hard surface from a height of more than 12 inches (30 cm), it must be replaced without exception.
-Auto helmets are designed to protect your most vital organ – your brain – from a single impact.
+Auto helmets are designed to protect your brain from a single impact.
 The helmet shell and foam liner are designed to spread impact energy around the helmet as much as possible before transferring energy to your head.
-If your helmet takes fall from over a foot onto a hard surface (e.g., falling to the ground while practicing driver changes), replace the helmet.
+If your helmet takes fall from over a foot onto a hard surface (e.g., falling to the tarmac while practicing driver changes), replace the helmet.

 We hope you feel more confident and better informed when choosing your next auto racing helmet after reading this article.
 As we've said, our helmet specialists are here to help so feel free to call (844) 438-7244 and let us help you make the best choice in your most important piece of racing equipment.